OMPS Section members

 A GMP is a minimum pension that a workplace pension scheme provides to people who were contracted out of the Additional State Pension from 6 April 1978 to 5 April 1997.
 The GMP you get from a workplace pension scheme is usually the same, or more than, the Additional State Pension you would have got if you had not been contracted out www.gov.uk/contracted-out.
 Similarly, pension benefits accrued after 6 April 1997 under a scheme contracted out under the ‘Reference Scheme Test’ (also known as section 9(2B) rights) must guarantee a minimum level of annual income, calculated by reference to salary.
 Such benefits are therefore safeguarded www.unbiased.co.uk/life/pensions-retirement/guaranteed-minimum-pension-GMP

-Please contact Buck if you require further information regarding your safeguarded underpin.
+Please contact Gallagher if you require further information regarding your safeguarded underpin.

 When can I retire?